J-F-Liu/toolbox/Tool/Rust.md

 If the key does not exist, the value that you have given in the or_insert() method will be associated with the key.
 If the key already exists, then the new value will be dumped, and the previous value will persist.

+## Self-referencing struct

+When you have a lifetime <'a> on a struct, that lifetime denotes references to values stored outside of the struct.
+If you try to store a reference that points inside the struct rather than outside, you will run into a compiler error when the compiler notices you lied to it.

+In Rust self-referencing structs are a thing that many people want.
+However, as you have already found out they are a bit troublesome to implement in Rust.
+What I would recommend instead of raw references is to use indices instead.

 ## Notes